 This section may be used to provide examples, data, or any other information about Tribal Jurisdiction Program-funded prosecution activities that have not already been provided.
+Some examples of topics that could be addressed here include:

 - Expedited prosecution of felony domestic violence and sexual assault cases because of funding a specialized prosecutor to handle those cases; - Reasons for high numbers of cases declined or dismissed; or - The impact of a "no drop" policy on conviction rates.